Kleiner Perkins’ Bucky Moore will outline what to think about before raising a Series A at Early Stage in April – TechCrunch

 What are those four areas?
 You’ll have to pick up a ticket (which includes a year of Extra Crunch) to find out!

 Moore sits on the boards of Netlify, Materialize, CodeSandbox, Opstrace and Stackbit, and tends to focus his energy on developer-facing software and infrastructure.
-Before Kleiner Perkins, he was an. investor at Costanoa Ventures, and prior to that he was at Battery.
+Before Kleiner Perkins, he was an investor at Costanoa Ventures, and prior to that he was at Battery.

 He also published a list of the areas he’s most interested in as we head into 2021, which you can check out here.
-Unsurprisingly, data, ML/AI, and advances in cloud technology are front and center.
+Unsurprisingly, data, ML/AI and advances in cloud technology are front and center.

 We’re amped to hear from Moore at TechCrunch: Early Stage.
 You can pick up a ticket to the show here.